Malta Gaming Authority Review

 The MGA is quite strict when it comes to determining the provisions of licenses, and there are two main legal frameworks that affect the licensee terms, which include the Remote Gambling Regulations Act, and the Rate of Taxation – the latter of which focuses, of course, on the amount of tax casinos pay to the government.

-The MGA also impose a fairly standard range of broader regulations, some of which include responsible gambling, licensing of staff, prevention of money laundering, and game-testing procedures.
+The MGA also imposes a fairly standard range of broader regulations, some of which include responsible gambling, licensing of staff, prevention of money laundering, and game-testing procedures.

 (The MGA, like most reputable regulators, require casinos to offer fair games which have undergone testing via a third-party testing lab to ensure their fairness.)